Minnesota State Capitol Mall: History

 Funded by a $2 million state appropriation, the mall was planned to provide a grand setting for the State Capitol and for several new state buildings to be constructed in the future.
 The plan also anticipated a new "national defense" highway (today's Interstate 94), then in the planning stages, extending through downtown St. Paul requiring the destruction of numerous structures for its right of way.

 Following approval of the plan, both the state commission and the City of St. Paul began to acquire property.
 More than 100 homes and buildings, including two churches, several apartment buildings, and "many sub-standard private homes" were condemned and then demolished to make room for the Capitol Mall and land for state buildings.
 Within five years, the neighborhood south of the Capitol was completely gone.

 The erection of the Veterans Service Building, planned as a "living tribute", at the end of the mall facing the Capitol after World War II began another round of memorials.

 The work was largely complete by 1955, leaving the State Capitol Mall with the overall form that still provides the setting for the Minnesota State Capitol.

+In 1986 David Mayernik and Thomas N. Rajkovich entered an international competition to design the Capitol Grounds.
+They were only three years out of architecture school, but it was an open call, meaning no license was required.
+Theirs was one of five entries selected to go on to the second phase, for which they needed a license, so they associated with HGA of Minneapolis.
+They won the final phase that summer from a jury that included architects Demetri Porphyrios and Léon Krier, under governor Rudy Perpich.
+They were subsequently engaged by MnDoT to redesign the bridges over I94 that connected the capitol with downtown.
+The Capitol Grounds project was not realized.

+On September 9, 2026, the Minnesota State EMS Line of Duty Death Memorial was approved to be built on the capitol mall.
+The site chosen for it is near the firefighter's memorial.
+Fundraising will begin in 2027.